 Microsoft's Neal Gafter, who was primary designer and implementer of the Java SE 4 and 5 language enhancements and now works for Microsoft on .NET platform languages, discusses the impact of Oracle's acquisition of Sun on Java,makes the case for adding segmented stacks and a meta-object protocol to Java,, and offers some insights into how Java and C#/.NET compare.

 During the first week of May InfoQ went to Redmond for an informal meeting to discuss emerging trends.
 Normally when we go on this sort of fact-finding mission the reporter’s notes are off the record but we asked for permission to publish them as-is.
 With the exception of removing email addresses and one piece of NDA material, these are the notes shared within our editorial staff.

-Silverlight 4 in Action by Pete Brown is a comprehensive guide to Silverlight application building using C#.
-It features several practical examples that explore flexible layout, control extensibility, the communication and binding models, rich media, animation and more.
+Silverlight 4 in Action is a comprehensive guide to Silverlight .
+It features examples that explore layout, control extensibility, communication and binding models, rich media and more.

 This article covers working with Windows Presentation Foundation (WPF) in IronRuby, event handling, working with XAML, inheriting from CLR classes, and reducing verbosity in IronRuby code.
 2